dingus221/PRMasterServer/README.md

-<strong>FF.GS.S.fC4 (Fully functional(not yet) gayspy substitute for civ4bts and civ4 (which is based on https://github.com/novice-rb/PRMasterServer))
+<strong>Fully functional(not yet) gayspy substitute for civ4bts and civ4 (which is based on https://github.com/novice-rb/PRMasterServer)

 <strong>1.
 Give a man a lobby and he spams shit in it for a life or what is done so far.</strong><br>